flautarian/trello-app/README.md

 4. Start the development server:
 5. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to view the application.

+You can check a demo at live web example of running app: https://trello-app-giacconidev.vercel.app Demo credentials:
+- user: demo
+- password: D3m0Tr3110

 ## License

 This project is licensed under the [MIT License](LICENSE).